Resource type: Report

 Published in June 2021, Faith & Belief 2040 offers a cross-sector insight into the UK’s rapidly changing faith and belief landscape and what it might look like by 2040, based on current trajectories.

-This short report, by Hannah Timson, outlines key themes of discussion from our November 2020 virtual conference on this topic, and outlines ideas and areas of focus for addressing the challenges and opportunities that these changes may bring.
+This short report, by Hannah Timson, outlines key themes of discussion from our November 2020 virtual conference on this topic.
+It explores ideas and areas of focus for addressing the challenges and opportunities that these changes may bring.

-A digital copy of the report can be downloaded in PDF format from this webpage.
+Download a digital copy of the report in PDF format from the bottom of this page.

-Other content relating to the Faith & Belief 2040 project, including webinars, podcasts and blog posts, can be found on the 'Read, Watch, Listen' section of this website, here.
+Other content relating to the Faith & Belief 2040 project, including webinars, podcasts and blog posts, can be found on the ‘Resources’ section of this website, here.

 Priority areas of focus